Teckinfor/Codes-created-for-CTF/README.md

-# Write-Up-ReplyChallenge2021
+# Programs created for CTFs
-Does not contain the explanation of all the validated challenges, but only the scripts created to solve certain challenges.
+Several programs created for CTFs.
+Either to solve them, or to help in the resolution of the CTF.